Abhisit Vejjajiva: Prime Minister of Thailand (2008–2011)

 Abhisit was formally endorsed by King Bhumibol Adulyadej as Prime Minister on 17 December 2008.
 Key appointments in Abhisit's government included PAD leader Kasit Piromya as Foreign Minister, construction tycoon Chaovarat Chanweerakul as Interior Minister, and investment banker and former Abhisit classmate Korn Chatikavanij as Finance Minister.
 Massage parlor tycoon Pornthiva Nakasai was appointed Deputy Commerce Minister.

 Abhisit's government saw unemployment increase by 63 percent.
 Thailand's government budget went into deficit for the first time since 2003.
 By 2010, the government's debt had bloomed and reached 4.8% of GDP, the largest budget deficit since the government of Chuan Leekpai.
 This was likely due to the decades of tense political situation in the country.
 To help the people, Abhisit subsidised the price of diesel, LPG cooking gas, and household electricity.
 Public bus and train journeys were provided for free.

 Abhisit's information and communications technology (ICT) policy included increased censorship of Internet sites the government considered deemed offensive to the monarchy, cancellation of 3G 2.1 gigahertz spectrum licence auctions, and larger budgets for government-owned TOT.

 Post-premiership (2011–present)

-Abhisit was reinstated as leader of the Democrat Party on 18 October 2025, winning 96% of votes in a party election.
+Following the resignation of Chalermchai Sri-on as Democrat Party leader, Abhisit was reinstated as leader of the Democrat Party on 18 October 2025, winning 96% of votes in a party election.